stefanprodan/openfaas-flux/README.md

 An OpenFaaS function is describe through a Kubernetes custom resource named `function`.
-The Flux daemon synchronises these resources from git to the cluster, and the OpenFaaS Operator creates the function Kubernetes deployments and ClusterIP services as specified in the resources.
+The Flux daemon synchronises these resources from git to the cluster, and the OpenFaaS Operator creates for each function a Kubernetes deployment and a ClusterIP service as specified in the resources.

 ![functions](docs/screens/flux-openfaas.png)